-We believe defined benefit plan sponsors should consider a cash flow generating strategy to help ease liquidity strains.
-Recent concerns about liquidity in the fixed income markets along with attractive current yields may offer an opportunity for plans to limit forced selling at inopportune times.
+We believe public defined benefit plan sponsors should consider a cash flow generating strategy to help ease liquidity strains.
+Recent concerns about total portfolio liquidity along with attractive current yields and the convergence with discount rates may offer an opportunity for plans to limit forced selling at inopportune times.
 We believe this is critical for plans that continue to mature and pay higher benefit payments out of assets each month.
 Plans that have newer private investment programs may also benefit from this approach.